 For a list of all exits, go to the I-73 Exit List.

 *Despite the common name for the new I-74 freeway being the US 311 Bypass, US 311 ended up following the new freeway only as far as where the route met the the existing US 311 (see I-74 Segment 7) in Sophia.
-Thus US 311 remains on its historic route east of the freeway to its end with now I-73/US 220 and only I-74 uses the interchange.7
+US 311 remained on its historic route east of the freeway to its end until it was decommissioned in 2018 to Winston-Salem.
+The signage will probably be removed some time in 2020.7